Ōshio Heihachirō: Cause

 the Battle of Sekigahara in 1600, was, next to climate, the biggest cause of suffering.
-Both the peasants and lower sub-caste samurai were affected by their actions.
-Agriculture and food production experienced a crisis due to a combination of failed harvests in both 1833 and 1836, the high taxes imposed by the national government, and the self-interested actions of local officials who were insulated from accountability by Japan's centuries-old caste system.
+Both the peasants and lower samurai were affected by their actions.
+Agriculture and food production experienced a crisis due to a combination of failed harvests in both 1833 and 1836, the high taxes imposed by Tokugawa regime and daimyo domains, and the self-interested actions of local officials who were insulated from accountability by Japan's centuries-old caste system.

 This crisis was very rare in the ever-prosperous Kansai region and unrest spread quickly into the big cities.
 The population protested against the sharp increase in food prices and began engaging in uchikowashi (destroying the residences of those deemed to be complicit in inflation) as an act of resistance.
 This led to the destruction of a large part of Ōsaka.
 The unrest alarmed both the Tokugawa shogunate and Ōshio, since many of his students could not afford to eat.
 The failed harvest, which caused famine and high rice prices, together with exacerbating fiscal problems and problems with foreign countries, came to be known as the Tenpō Crisis (1830–1844).

 Ōshio's first instinct was to appeal directly to his fellow high-caste samurai and the wealthy residents of Ōsaka, in particular the merchants who controlled the supply of food.
 His hope that they would be willing to organize a relief effort proved to be in vain.
 The rich cared little for the welfare of those they saw as beneath them, and in any case, there was much more to gain from exploiting the crisis: profiteering, usury, and the buying up of land and properties from impoverished residents soon became commonplace. Ōshio lost faith in the established order, and with the aid of his students, began organizing what he intended to be a great rebellion.